pbrandt1/botfi/README.md

 > * Almost seems best to have just an array of objects
 > * object can be just a string, or another sql query
 > * I guess type safety and strict rules aren't necessary
+* Joins?
+* Reorganize everything into a much more complicated system of promises